toldsoftware/told-stack/told-stack-npm/src/data-patterns/lookup-lsc/README.md

     - Clients Continue to Get Old Data for 5 sec from CDN, while new data is obtained
 - Process Update Request
 - Update Lookup File with new Path and Stale TTL

+## Notes

+- Gzip is disabled and is not needed since:
+    - A function is used to read blobs and send to the CDN instead of giving direct access to the blob or using a proxy
+    - Gzip costs more CPU and only save Blob Storage costs
+    - The Function will gzip automatically before sending to client